Elected at-large, the Village Board of Trustees sets policy and direction for Glenview.

 Applicants selected to continue in the selection process will be subjected to the following examination components:

-All applicants receiving a conditional offer of employment shall undergo a medical physical, including a drug screen, and a psychological examination to determine if they can perform the essential functions of a Police Officer with or without reasonable accommodation.
+All applicants receiving a conditional offer of employment shall undergo a psychological examination and a medical physical, including a drug screen to determine if they can perform the essential functions of a Police Officer with or without reasonable accommodation.

 Salary: The starting annual base salary for this position is $67,569 (i.e. step 1, effective 1/1/2018) with a competitive benefit package.
 All positions will be filled at step 1, regardless of years of experience.
 The position is non-exempt under FLSA.
 For more information, see the collective bargaining agreement found here.